-- 1.41.
-The Licensing Authority will work closely with the Gambling Commission, Avon and Somerset Constabulary and with Responsible Authorities where there is a need to exchange Information on specific premises e.g. where the Commission makes observations and representations on the suitability of the applicant for a premises licence or any other aspect of the application, the Commission and Licensing Authority shall discuss matters relating to that application and the appropriate action to take. - 1.42.
-The Licensing Authority shall continue to submit annual returns to the Commission as they are an important source of information that can assist both in improving their work as risk based regulator and shall work together to ensure that the returns process is managed effectively. - 1.43.
-The principle that this Licensing Authority will apply when exchanging information will be to act in accordance with the provisions of the Gambling Act 2005 which includes the provision that the Data Protection Act 1998 will not be contravened.
-The Licensing Authority will also have regard to any Guidance issued by the Gambling Commission on this matter as well as any relevant regulations issued by the Secretary of State under the powers provided in the Gambling Act 2005. - 1.44.
+- 1.39.
+The Licensing Authority will work closely with the Gambling Commission, Avon and Somerset Constabulary and with Responsible Authorities where there is a need to exchange Information on specific premises e.g. where the Commission makes observations and representations on the suitability of the applicant for a premises licence or any other aspect of the application, the Commission and Licensing Authority shall discuss matters relating to that application and the appropriate action to take. - 1.40.
+The Licensing Authority shall continue to submit annual returns to the Commission as they are an important source of information that can assist both in improving their work as risk based regulator and shall work together to ensure that the returns process is managed effectively. - 1.41.
+The principle that this Licensing Authority will apply when exchanging information will be to act in accordance with the provisions of the Gambling Act 2005, which includes the provision that the Data Protection Act 2018 will not be contravened.
+The Licensing Authority will also have regard to any Guidance issued by the Gambling Commission on this matter as well as any relevant regulations issued by the Secretary of State under the powers provided in the Gambling Act 2005. - 1.42.
 Where relevant, information will be protected and the confidentiality of those making representations will be maintained.
 Information will be shared between the Responsible Authorities and Gambling Commission.
+Contact details of those persons making representations and the details of the representations in question will be made available to applicants to allow for negotiation and, in the event of a hearing being held, will form part of a public document.
+Anyone making representation or applying for a review of a premises licence will be informed that these details will be disclosed register is available for inspection at the Council's offices between 09:00 and 17:00 Monday to Thursday and 09:00 to 16:30 on Friday.
+Where a hard copy is requested, the Licensing Authority may charge a reasonable fee for providing copies of such information.